Blinken to travel to China next week, carrying out trip postponed after spy balloon incident

 Last week, China’s defense minister rebuffed a request from U.S. Defense Secretary Lloyd Austin for a meeting on the sidelines of a security symposium in Singapore.

+However, shortly after postponing his trip to Beijing, Blinken met briefly with China’s top diplomat, Wang Yi, at the Munich Security Conference in Germany.

-However, China’s commerce minister traveled to the U.S. last month and Biden’s national security adviser Jake Sullivan met with China’s top diplomat, Wang Yi, in Vienna in early May.
+And, CIA chief William Burns traveled to China in May and China’s commerce minister traveled to the U.S. last month.
+And Biden’s national security adviser Jake Sullivan met with Wang in Vienna in early May.

 The White House said at the time that the meeting “was part of ongoing efforts to maintain open lines of communication and responsibly manage competition.
 The two sides agreed to maintain this important strategic channel of communication to advance these objectives.”